 - African animal guide book

 Going on an African safari was a trip of a lifetime for me.
-While I thoroughly enjoyed my trip, it did take more planning effort than other trips I’ve been on and that included buying a lot of new clothes that were suitable for safari.
+While I thoroughly enjoyed my trip, it did take more planning effort than other trips I’ve been on, including buying a lot of new clothes suitable for safari.
 I hope my safari packing list helped you out and made packing for your safari a breeze!